redxdev/hvzsite/docs/Auth.md

 There is an endpoint to retrieve a user's api key at `/api/v2/auth/apikey`, but it can only be accessed if the user is already logged in through google auth.

+## Using API Keys

+If you have access to a user's api key, add it as a parameter called `apikey` either in the query string or as form data if you're using `POST` or another similar method.

+Setting the `apikey` parameter will, if the key is valid, update the user's session such that the key does not need to be given in subsequent requests.
+That said, you should always provide it just in case, especially if you are using multiple keys.

+Most routes take the `apikey` parameter.
+The few that don't will _not_ have an `apikey` policy set in `server/config/policies.js` and will not update the user's session.
+Basically, always set `apikey` when possible.